Magnetism in Gemstones

 Standardized Testing: These responses are standardized to a 1/2"X1/2" N52 grade NIB cylinder.
 The standard testing distance between the magnet and surface of the gem is about 1/2" (or less for very weakly magnetic gems).
 For Moderate responses, discrimination from Weak or Strong responses is subjective, as response ranges overlap.

 Susceptibility: The degree of magnetic attraction (or repulsion) shown by a gem is measured as magnetic susceptibility.
-The column labeled SI X 10(-6) represents quantitative measurements taken by Kirk Feral using a Hoover magnetic susceptibility balance, which he assembled using a compound microscope as a base.
+The column labeled SI X 10(-6) represents quantitative measurements taken by Kirk Feral using a Hoover magnetic susceptibility balance, which he assembled using a compound microscope as the base for the instrument.

 Measurements of gem magnetic susceptibility per unit volume, or volume magnetic susceptibility, are represented in standard units as "SI" (Systeme International d'Unites, or International System of Units) times ten to the minus 6th power.
 For example, 50 SI X 10(-6) = .000050 SI.
 This notation permits us to avoid placing decimal ponts within our measurements of weak paramagnetism.
 For details on how volume magnetic susceptibility is calculated from loss-of-weight measurements, see Hoover 2008.

 If only one number (other than < 0) appears in the range column, then only one sample was measured.
 Susceptibilities shown as < 0 (less than 0) indicate diamagnetic responses.
 The diamagnetic push force of gems is always weak, seldom exceeding 20 SI X 10 (-6).